 Larry Eshleman

-Larry E., dubbed "The Professor" by his bandmates, is a self-taught keyboard virtuoso whose influences include Billy Joel, Elton John and Booker T. He can pick out any song by ear and provide a faithful piano rendition within minutes.
-His keyboard wizardry allows him to fill out the Project's sound with piano, Hammond, saxophone, strings, ocarina—you name it—and enthrall audiences with a dynamic soundscape.
-During the pandemic, he used quarantine to relearn the trumpet, which he last played in high school band—giving TBFP a bona fide horn section.
-In addition to his work with the Project, Larry E. has been the leader of the St. Andrew's church band Spero for seven years.
+Larry E., dubbed "The Professor" by his bandmates, is the band leader and director of The Black Friday Project.
+He also is a self-taught keyboard virtuoso whose influences include Billy Joel, Elton John and Booker T. Larry E. can typically pick out any song by ear and provide a faithful piano rendition within minutes.
+His keyboard wizardry allows him to "radiate on the 88" and fill out the Project's sound with piano, Hammond, saxophone, strings, ocarina—you name it—enthralling audiences with a dynamic soundscape which brings the memories and feelings of yesteryear to life.
+During COVID, he used quarantine to relearn the trumpet, which he last played in high school band—giving TBFP a bona fide horn section.
+In addition to his work with the Project, Larry E. has also been a co-director of the St. Andrew's church band Spero since 2014.

 Larry Hinson